 Pressured also by high demands and low profits from coffee production, growers are sometimes given no choice but to bypass Fair Trade certification.
 In order to get earlier payouts, farmers often sell harvests at much lower prices by any means possible—usually to pay off farm loans or provide for their families right away.

 More often than not, the long process of Fair Trade certification doesn’t always take this reality into consideration.
 When given a choice, farmers that struggle the most will choose money today— instead of deferred higher profits tomorrow— every time.

-We want Khomanta to make strides beyond Fair Trade.
+Khomanta is making strides beyond Fair Trade.
 Here’s how: